juanri0s/20-Apps/angular/ng-pomodoro/README.md

 Features:
 - give the task a name
-- start, stop, reset
+- start, pause, reset
-- timer
+- countdown timer on a 30 min interval